 Okay, I warn you this article is going to start with a rant.
 Sadly the following rant is true and it’s what has motivated me to write this post about the simple, easy, smart ways you can be a better blogger.

-But first I need to say this.
+But first I need to say something.

-WP community, you should be ashamed of yourself.
+Bloggers, you should be ashamed of yourself.
 You’ve managed to go from being a vibrant group of supportive, encouraging, and involved bloggers to a bunch of self-absorbed, arrogant, fakes.

-Ouch, eh?
 Yeah, I know.
 I make no claims of being an expert or top influential blogger.
 But I’ve done and seen enough to know of what I speak.

 So what’s got me going on this admittedly very blunt rant?
 Well here are a few examples that have run my patience dry:

 Bad blogging practises;